QuickBooks does your Windsor books fine, but it can't cost a die when steel buys in USD and the OEM pays in CAD

 Exactly what you get

 A costing layer that finally tells you which dies made money.
 It attributes USD steel, CAD labour, brokerage and duty to each job, reconciles the exchange between buying and getting paid, and reports true margin per part, while QuickBooks or Xero keeps doing the compliant ledger work.
 The result is your controller trusting the numbers instead of rebuilding them.
-It draws data from your ERP (Enterprise Resource Planning), quoting tools and business intelligence dashboards for margin reporting.
+It draws data from your ERP (Enterprise Resource Planning), quoting tools and business intelligence (BI) dashboards for margin reporting.

 How to choose a developer in Windsor